 Polar orientation of renal grafts within the proximal seal zone affects risk of early type IA endoleaks after chimney endovascular aneurysm repair.

-Aged; Aged, 80 and over; Aortic Aneurysm, Abdominal; Aortography; Blood Vessel Prosthesis; Blood Vessel Prosthesis Implantation; Chi-Square Distribution; Computed Tomography Angiography; Endoleak; Endovascular Procedures; Female; Humans; Kaplan-Meier Estimate; Logistic Models; Male; Middle Aged; Multivariate Analysis; Odds Ratio; Prosthesis Design; Renal Artery; Retrospective Studies; Risk Factors; Stents; Time Factors; Treatment Outcome
+Aged; Aged, 80 and over; Aortic Aneurysm, Abdominal; Aortography; Blood Vessel Prosthesis; Blood Vessel Prosthesis Implantation; Chi-Square Distribution; Computed Tomography Angiography; Endoleak; Endovascular Procedures; Female; Humans; Kaplan-Meier Estimate; Logistic Models; Male; Middle Aged; Multivariate Analysis; Odds Ratio; Prosthesis Design; Renal Artery; Retrospective Studies; Risk Factors; Stents; Time Factors; Treatment Outcome; cards

 OBJECTIVE: The objective of this study was to describe the polar orientation of renal chimney grafts within the proximal seal zone and to determine whether graft orientation is associated with early type IA endoleak or renal graft compression after chimney endovascular aneurysm repair (ch-EVAR).